NoumenaDigital/npl-vscode-extension/DEVELOPING.md

 - Run `npm run compile` or `npm run vscode:prepublish` to compile the extension
   - This generates JavaScript files in the `out/` directory (notably `out/extension.js`)
 - Run `npm run package` to create a .vsix file for distribution

+To test the extension, install the .vsix file in the `out/` directory by opening the command palette and running `Extensions: Install from VSIX...` and selecting the file.

 ## Versioning and Publishing